SixArm/mast-cell-help/topics/histamine-metabolism-of-foods/index.md

 [Source](https://www.histaminintoleranz.ch/downloads/SIGHI-Leaflet_HistamineEliminationDiet.pdf)

-It is important to understand what foods affect the histamine levels in which way.
+Foods affect the histamine levels in a variety of ways.

 **Mechanisms**: